 Welcome to Model Coverall Service, Inc!
-Started in 1923 by Max Subar, we’re now a third-generation, 92-year old family-owned and operated independent company.
+Started in 1923 by Max Subar, we’re now a third-generation, 98-year-old family-owned and -operated independent company.
 We truly are “The People Who Care.”
-Our mission is to build loyal relationships with Customers, Team Members, and the Community.
-Because we’re not a billion-dollar public company, our only job is to SATISFY CUSTOMERS on MAIN STREET, not STOCKHOLDERS on WALL STREET.
-We are, however, NATIONALLY RECOGNIZED as a service and technology leader of our industry.
-And we’ve been recognized as the U.S. Small Business Administration’s Small Family Business Of The Year in Michigan, and by the Better Business Bureau with their Integrity Award (WMi-2011).
+Our mission is to build loyal relationships with customers, team members, and the community.
+Because we’re not a billion-dollar public company, our only job is to satisfy customers on Main Street, not stockholders on Wall Street.
+We are, however, nationally recognized as a service and technology leader in our industry.
+And we’ve been recognized as the U.S. Small Business Administration’s Small Family Business of the Year in Michigan, and by the Better Business Bureau with their Integrity Award (WMi-2011).

 We offer exceptional products and services that promote the image, cleanliness, productivity, and safety of the workplace.
-Our services include uniforms, mats, towels, mats, mops, restroom products, and linens.
-We also have a First Aid, Safety and Training Division.
-(MFAST).
+Our services include uniforms, mats, towels, mops, restroom products, and linens.
+We also have a First Aid, Safety and Training Division (MFAST).

 We service Michigan and Indiana from our main facility in Grand Rapids, and from sales/service offices in Lansing and South Bend.
-More than 6,500 working men and women wear our IDENTIFORMS® every day, and more than 3,000 businesses enjoy the great value of our many services.
-With our membership in a national alliance of independent laundries like ours, we can offer national customers local, caring service at national pricing.
-Our goal is to provide the best VALUE possible.
+More than 6,500 working men and women wear our Identiforms ® every day, and more than 3,000 businesses enjoy the great value of our many services.
+With our membership in a national alliance of independent laundries like ours, we can offer our customers local, caring service at national pricing.
+Our goal is to provide the best value possible.
 As a smaller, family business, our reputation for dependability, caring, honesty, integrity and value allows us to prosper in an industry full of larger, public companies.
-We offer our personal, money-back guaranty of VALUE.
+We offer our personal, money-back guarantee of value.
 Our professional sales staff will help you develop the best program to fit your desires and your budget.
 Our service staff will provide dependable, friendly, honest service, and will satisfy your needs week after week, year after year, even as your needs change.
 Contact us, or keep surfing to find out more.

 1923 Max Subar started Model.
 Max was a textile salesman to restaurants in Detroit, and saw an opportunity for rental linen service in West Michigan.

-1930’s With 2 brothers as partners, the Subars expanded linen service throughout West Michigan.
+1930s With two brothers as partners, the Subars expanded linen service throughout West Michigan.

-1990’s Model’s focus shifted to improved efficiencies and improved service through technology.
-Early entry into barcoding allowed for the first complete automated sorting system in the region.
+1990s Model’s focus shifted to improved efficiencies and improved service through technology.
+Early entry into barcoding allowed for the first complete automated handling systems in the market.
 Model upgraded its route accounting software.
 Logo mats and anti-fatigue mats were introduced.
 Uniform styles and color offerings multiplied.

-2000’s Focus on expanding product offerings and reducing costs to help customers remain competitive in a challenging economic decade.
-Mia Subar, Jon’s wife, enters the business, bringing her diverse and cross-cultural insight of business and people.
+2000s Model began to focus on expanding product offerings and reducing costs to help customers remain competitive in a challenging economic decade.
+Mia Subar, Jon’s wife, entered the business, bringing her diverse and cross-cultural insight of business and people.